 - Cook until browned on all sides.

-- Add diced vegetables.
+- Add diced onion and bell pepper.

 - When vegetables are slightly browned, add butter and stir.